-- 2.1 The Central Housing Investment Consortium Ltd (CHIC) is a consortium of social landlords launched in 2010 with support from the National Change Agent (NCA); CHIC continues to be supported by the Homes and Communities Agency (HCA). - 2.2 Facilitated by Ark Housing Consultancy (CHIC's Managing Agent), eight 'founding member' social landlords across the Midlands came together to achieve efficiencies by working collaboratively. - 2.3 CHIC's aim was to reduce the cost of housing maintenance, repair and development works through a collaborative, efficient and innovative procurement approach. - 2.4 CHIC's vision (now realised) was to develop a consortium of social housing landlords and their partners, who work together to secure efficiencies and improve upon working practices year on year across a full suite of asset investment programmes. - 2.5 CHIC's model differs from other procurement consortia as materials are procured separately to labour (works and services).
-The outcome of which is two suites of contracts that operate in parallel comprising: - 19 ACA TPC2005 contracts with service providers - 36 bespoke materials supply contracts with manufacturers, distributors and merchants
+- 2.1 The Central Housing Investment Consortium Ltd (CHIC) is a consortium of social landlords launched in 2010 with support from the National Change Agent (NCA); CHIC continues to be supported by the Homes and Communities Agency (HCA). - 2.2 Facilitated by Ark Housing Consultancy LLP (CHIC's Managing Agent), eight 'founder member' social landlords across the Midlands came together to achieve efficiencies by working collaboratively. - 2.3 CHIC's aim was to reduce the cost of housing maintenance, repair and development works through a collaborative, efficient and innovative procurement approach. - 2.4 CHIC's vision (now realised) was to develop a consortium of social housing landlords and their partners, who work together to secure efficiencies and improve upon working practices year on year across a full suite of asset investment and new build programmes. - 2.5 CHIC's model differs from other procurement consortia as materials are procured separately to labour (works and services).
+The outcome of which is two suites of contracts that operate in parallel comprising: - 19 ACA TPC 2005 contracts with service providers (with more to be introduced by April 2015) - 30 bespoke materials supply contracts with manufacturers, distributors and merchants

 - 2.6 CHIC was set up with the intention of sharing benefits with organisations across the affordable housing sector.
-Since 2010, membership has grown from 8 social landlords managing 40,000 homes to 27 organisations managing 305,000 homes across the UK. - 2.7 CHIC is now into its third operational year and has fulfilled all of its initial objectives set out below: - To procure a full suite of works and services (labour only) contracts. - To procure materials supply contracts together with an ecommerce provider to manage these contracts. - To promote opportunities for Small and Medium-sized Enterprises. - To establish and operate a common cost and quality database. - To encourage the creation of more job opportunities for people from disadvantaged communities and promote training and personal development for client, contractor and supplier staff. - To set up an active Residents Forum to participate in CHIC operations, such as procurement exercises. - Through procurement and delivery, achieve cashable savings of 10% or greater for members. - 2.8 This submission centres around CHIC's 19 works and services contracts that all operate the ACA Term Partnering Contract 2005 (Amended 2008) form of contract.
+Since 2010, membership has grown from 7 social landlords managing 40,000 homes to 32 organisations managing over 422,000 homes across the UK. - 2.7 CHIC is now into its fourth operational year and has fulfilled all of its initial objectives set out below: - To procure a full suite of works and services (labour only) contracts. - To procure materials supply contracts together with an ecommerce provider to manage these contracts. - To promote opportunities for Small and Medium-sized Enterprises. - To establish and operate a common cost and quality database. - To encourage the creation of more job opportunities for people from disadvantaged communities and promote training and personal development for client, contractor and supplier staff. - To set up an active Residents Forum to participate in CHIC operations, such as procurement exercises. - Through procurement and delivery, achieve cashable savings of 10% or greater for members. - 2.8 This submission centres around CHIC's 19 works and services contracts that all operate the ACA Term Partnering Contract 2005 (Amended 2008) form of contract.